 Browse Banking

-A Proforma Invoice is an initial bill of sale sent to buyers, typically before all the details of a transaction are confirmed.
-It outlines the goods/services provided, prices, and terms, often used in international trade and before the final invoice is issued.
+A Proforma Invoice is an initial bill of sale sent to buyers under specific circumstances, typically before all transaction details are known.

 A Proforma Invoice is an initial bill of sale sent to buyers under specific circumstances, typically before all transaction details are known.
 It outlines the details of the goods or services provided, estimated prices, and terms of the transaction, commonly used in international trade before issuing a final invoice.